-Greyline 24-foot DX Flagpole Antenna, a real Flagpole approved for ham radio in HOA, smart design for Stealth, No Radials, OCF vertical antenna, a vertical-dipole, for 160-6M.
+Greyline 24-foot DX Flagpole Antenna, a real Flagpole approved for ham radio in HOA, smart design for Stealth, No Radials, OCF vertical antenna, a vertical dipole, for multiband HF operation, 160-6M.

 NATION-WIDE HOA & XYL APPROVED!

 - 24' DX Flagpole Antenna, VDA (Vertical Dipole Antenna)

 - Premium Flagpole Kit (Flag, truck, cleat, clips, lanyard) - ($95 value)